4r13lx/CS-Map-Installer/README.md

 ## Description
 This script helps you to copy or upload map files directly into game folder.
 It has many features such as:

-- Validate game and fastDL folders (Locally or remotely)
+- Find and validate game and fastDL folders (Locally or remotely) automatically
 - Check integrity and uncompress ZIP and RAR files directly
 - Copy files to local or remote (via SSH/SCP) game folder
 - Compress map files into bz2 archive